chandanhpcic/docs/source/manual/how-tos/wireguard-s2s.rst

 Install the os-wireguard plugin in :menuselection:`System --> Firmware --> Plugins`, refresh the GUI and you will soon find :menuselection:`VPN --> WireGuard`.

 -----------------------------------------------------
-Step 2a - Setup WireGuard Instance on OPNsense Site A
+Step 2a - Setup WireGuard Instance on Reticen8 Site A
 -----------------------------------------------------

 Go to tab **Instances** and press **+** to create a new instance.